Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Jailbreak Attack Methods and Techniques

 \subsubsection{Cross-Modality Attacks}

 Cross-modality attacks exploit the interaction between different modalities, such as vision and language, to bypass safety mechanisms and elicit harmful outputs.
 These attacks can be more sophisticated and difficult to defend against, as they require a deeper understanding of how the different modalities interact within the LLM.
 For example, an attacker could use an adversarial image to influence the LLM's interpretation of a text prompt, leading it to generate harmful content even if the text prompt itself is benign \cite{Qi2024Visual}.
-Research by \cite{Erfan2023Jailbreak} highlights the vulnerability of multimodal models to compositional adversarial attacks, demonstrating how carefully crafted combinations of benign text and images can trigger harmful outputs.
+Shayegani et al. \cite{Erfan2023Jailbreak} highlight the vulnerability of multimodal models to compositional adversarial attacks, demonstrating how carefully crafted combinations of benign text and images can trigger harmful outputs.